frankharp839/377-capstone/README.md

 The goal of the project is reducing the risk of diabetes by identifying factors that lead to the disease and use that information to formulate prevention methods.
 The project seeks to address the relationship between a patient’s biomarkers (e.g. blood pressure and glucose levels) and lifestyle habits that are considered unhealthy.

+### Proposed Data Science Solution

+We aim to develop models to predict the risk of diabetes:

+1. Logistic Regression
+2. Random Forest
+3. Neural Network

+These models will:

+- Provide insight of what is influencing diabetes.
+- Identify strategies to manage the risk of the disease.

 ### Impact

 The potential impact of this project includes: